 \subsubsection{Restorative Justice Outcomes}

 Restorative justice does not encourage punishment as the desired outcome.
-Instead, it focuses on the obligations to repair harm and heal those who have been hurt \cite{zehr2015little}.
-Possible outcomes of a restorative justice conference include an apology from the offender, or an action plan that the offender will carry forward, e.g., doing community service or attending an anger management course \cite{daly_restorative_2002}.
-Restorative justice framework acknowledges that it can be difficult, or in some cases, even impossible to fully restore the situation or repair the damage.
-However, symbolic steps, including acknowledgement of impact and apology, can help victims heal and offenders learn and take accountability \cite{pranis2015little}.
-When restorative justice is embedded within a punitive system, the outcome of restorative justice can inform the punishment decision in some cases \cite{van2016overview}.
-For example, when victims and offenders can reach a consensual outcome in a restorative justice process, offenders may receive reduction or exemption from a punitive process.
+Instead, it focuses on the obligation to repair harm and heal those hurt \cite{zehr2015little}.
+Possible outcomes of a restorative justice conference include an apology from the offender or an action plan that the offender will carry forward, e.g., doing community service or attending an anger management course \cite{daly_restorative_2002}.
+This framework acknowledges that it can be difficult, or in some cases even impossible, to fully restore the situation or repair the damage.
+However, symbolic steps, including acknowledgment of impact and an apology, can help victims heal and offenders learn and take accountability \cite{pranis2015little}.
+When restorative justice is embedded within a punitive system, its outcome can inform the punishment decision in some cases \cite{van2016overview}.
+For example, when victims and offenders can reach a consensual outcome in a restorative justice process, offenders may receive a reduction or exemption from a punitive process.
 In other cases, a restorative justice process may run in parallel and have little influence on the punitive process \cite{van2016overview}.

 Here, an example may be instructive.
 A high school in Minnesota was dealing with problems of drug and alcohol abuse.
-The school held a conference that gathered the offender (a student who had used drugs on school grounds), affected students, and members of the faculty and staff.
+The school held a conference that gathered the offender (a student who had used drugs on school grounds), victims (affected students), and community members (faculty and staff).
 The offender first shared her story and the reasons for her actions.
-She also took the opportunity to seek forgiveness.
+She also took the opportunity to ask for forgiveness.
 Other members of the conference then expressed how they were affected by the offender's behavior and jointly discussed solutions.
 The outcome was that the offender became aware of the effects of her actions and agreed to go through periodic checks to monitor her continued sobriety \cite{karp_restorative_2001}.